SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 What have we done?

 * There is no mutable state anymore, since the previous state gets passed in as a function parameter.
-Benefit: we don't need a `lowPassCtor` function anymore.
+Benefit: we do not need a `lowPassCtor` function anymore.

 * After application of the timeConstant parameter _and_ the actual input value, the remaining function has the signature[SGF42]: ```float -> float * float```: the previous state comes in, resulting in a tuple that "packs" output state and an actual output value together.